smsummers1/e15/p3/README.md

 **Get Support** - Display contact information for users and volunteers.

+**Bloomz Information** - Display Bloomz information with code for users and volunteers.

 ## Database summary
 *Describe the tables and relationships used in your database.
 Delete the examples below and replace with your own info.*